Soli Deo gloria

 Rapunzel smiled and they looked ahead to see that to their left was their destination: the darling little pub known as the Snuggly Duckling.
 It still looked the same as it did the year before.
 Crooked shutters, a couple of horses tied to a post, the entire building leaning as the large tree grew out of it.

 "We sure choose the weirdest places to hang out," said Eugene, and Rapunzel let out a giggle, and he smirked as they started their horses slowly down the path leading to the Snuggly Duckling.

-Once they were near the hitching post, Eugene leapt off of Maximus, threw him a look, and helped Rapunzel down from her horse.
+Once they were near the hitching post, Eugene leapt off Maximus, threw him a look, and helped Rapunzel down from her horse.
 Pascal looked considerably better as Eugene tied the horse's reins to the hitching post before turning to Rapunzel.

 "Shall we, Blondie?" he asked.

 "Yes, Flynn," she smiled as he slipped his arm around hers, hooking their arms together.